Recognition of crimes against the Ingush people: International activism

-On January 7, 2023, in Istanbul, Ahmad Ozdo (Ozdoev), a representative of the Ingush Independence Committee (IIC), together with Ingush activists, announced the adoption of the Declaration of Independence of Ingushetia.
-The declaration states that the committee's representatives intend to achieve international recognition of the genocide of the Ingush people in 1944 and condemnation of the ethnic cleansing that took place in 1992.
+Efforts to have the deportation recognised as a genocide more widely have continued since 2004.
+In 2012, human rights activist Ibrahim Lianov submitted an appeal to the Georgian Parliament asking it to recognise the 1944 deportation as genocide.
+And on 7 January 2023, in Istanbul, Ahmad Ozdo (Ozdoev), a representative of the Ingush Independence Committee (IIC), together with Ingush activists, announced the Declaration of Independence of Ingushetia, calling for international recognition of the 1944 deportation and condemnation of the 1992 killings in Ingushetia.